ftzi/grey-hack/README.md

 1) Run `sudo -s` and enter your password.
 1) Run `build c.src /root` to build the compilation tool.
 1) Run `c` to build all the source files in the current directory (`/root`) and their required libraries.
-1) Run `setup home <password>` to secure your home computer and setup the auto-root Terminal on startup.
+1) Run `setup home` to secure your home computer and setup the auto-root Terminal on startup.

+## Info
+- You can run the program `clean` to remove all the source files and executables in `/root` and related subdirectories.
+Then you can run `npm start` in your real terminal to upload them again.

 # Tips
 - The VS Code extension https://github.com/ayecue/greybel-vs is recommended for syntax highlight.